foundersandcoders/ws-github-api/README.md

 We are using browser-friendly, vanilla JavaScript.
 No promises, and no ES6 syntax!

+Pair programme!

 ## Getting started

 1. Clone this repo and open in your text editor

 2. Open index.html in your browser.
 You'll find a template with space for some info which you can find on your GitHub profile.
-Your job is to fill it with data using the GitHub API :)

 ## GitHub API